 Unfortunately, upon closer consideration there were various setbacks that complicated said format.
 First and foremost, animating the figure of Fr.
 Eder needed to be a project in and of itself, as it requires the three-dimensional model of a Jesuit priest bearing the long, flowing garments of their order – clothes that, due to their complexity, may be complicated to recreate by someone without experience in 3D design.
-(To make matters worse, there seems to be no extant image of Eder, only representations of generic Jesuits in colonial Latin America [Figure 4].)
-Furthermore, due to the great length of Eder’s account, the task of consolidating everything into one cohesive “Civilopedia” proved too demanding within the time allotted to this project.
+(To make matters worse, there seems to be no image of Eder, only representations of generic Jesuits in colonial Latin America [Figure 4].)
+Furthermore, due to the length of Eder’s account, the task of consolidating everything into one cohesive “Civilopedia” proved too demanding within the time allotted to this project.
 Finally, the placement of the text within the digital world requires a close collaboration between the entries’ author and the designers, so that the content runs smoothly when needed during each animation.
 I then switched formats and instead translated and recorded Eder’s segments as audio-entries: the user can now direct his/her full attention to the animations while enjoying an engaging, narrated recreation of the priest’s chronicle.
 At the same time, this medium preserves the priest’s role as “Learning Agent” as he discovers and describe Baures to users.
-As complement to my recordings, I also decided to create a translated index of Josep A. Barnadas’ latest translation of Eder’s chronicle (Eder 1985) – a standardized referential tool that should help highlight the missing entries or themes that need to be recreated through new animations or recordings.
-Finally, as a source of introductory background information, I wrote three entries that expand upon Eder’s life and work as well as that of 21st-century scholars such as David Block.
+As complement to my recordings, I also decided to create a translated index of Josep A. Barnadas’ latest Spanish translation of Eder’s chronicle originally in Latin (Eder 1985) – a standardized referential tool that should help highlight the missing entries or themes that need to be recreated through new animations or recordings.
+Finally, as a source of introductory background information, I wrote three entries that expand upon Eder’s life and work (Barnadas intro to his version: 1985) as well as that of 21st-century scholars such as David Block (year).

 For the purposes of this project, Fr.
 Eder’s work represents an ideal chronicle with which to introduce audiences to the Mojos regions and peoples.
 Throughout his writing, Eder displays curiosity and eagerness that most audiences would not associate with 18th-century literary sources.
 At the same time, Eder’s rich descriptions can reveal the importance and unique benefits of texts written by eyewitnesses: in this case, Eder relays the information with the eyes of an outsider, much like modern viewers who will also observe the Baures society for the first.
-Nevertheless, despite the parallels between viewer and author, the text required some tweaking in order to accentuate each scene’s actions, adapt Eder’s antiquated terms to modern English terminology, and also placate some of the Jesuit’s harsher commentary.
-For example, in his entry about the construction of bridges over the Mojos’ channels, Eder repeatedly references the Indians’ alleged “inherent negligence”, laziness, and ignorance (Eder 1985, 105).
-Consequently, for my translated entry, I replaced blatantly negative commentary with descriptions that instead represent a laxer mentality from locals.
+Nevertheless, despite the parallels between viewer and author, the text required some tweaking to accentuate each scene’s actions, adapt Eder’s antiquated terms to modern English terminology, and also placate some of the Jesuit’s harsher commentary.
+For example, in his entry about the construction of bridges over the Mojos’ channels, Eder repeatedly references the native people’s alleged “inherent negligence”, laziness, and ignorance (Eder 1985, 105).
+Consequently, for my translated entry, I replaced blatantly negative commentary with descriptions that instead represent a laxer mentality from locals [I’m not sure that this strategy is the best decision; maybe the negative with your meta commentary to explain the context] .
 My goal is thus to portray Eder’s Eurocentric biases (by which most Indians were perceived as uncivilized children in dire need for conversion) while keeping the descriptions respectful and appropriate for an educational environment.